 The 31st president of the United States resided in Newberg from 1883 to 1889.
 It is believed he lived in the dormitory for a few months in the 1887-88 school year and played in the gymnasium.
 After being orphaned at the age of 8 in Iowa, he came to Newberg to live with his uncle Henry John Minthorn, the first principal of Friends Pacific Academy, and his wife, Laura.
 Their home, two blocks from the George Fox University campus, now is the Hoover Minthorn House museum, also on the National Register of Historic Places.
 It is their name that is perpetuated on George Fox's first building.

 Pennington HouseFor nearly six decades, the address of 1000 Sheridan Street was almost synonymous with George Fox College (now University).
 The Dutch Colonial-style house, constructed in 1899, is the former home of university president Levi T. Pennington, who lived at that address from 1917 to the end of his presidency in 1941.
 His 30-year tenure that began in 1911 is believed to be the longest for an Oregon college president.
-When he died at the age of 99 in 1975, he was still living in the home.
+Pennington lived in the home until his death at age 99 in 1975.

 After his retirement, for the next 34 years, he continued to write - and write - in all, more than 50,000 letters at the rate of 1,000 to 1,500 per year.
 They all had what became nearly a trademark for the longtime educator, lecturer, minister, humanitarian and presidential confidant: his name in small black type at the upper left.
 On the next line was the familiar 1000 Sheridan Street.